awvwgk/foopss/pages/index.rst

 .. note::

-   Compilers can help exporting the C header.
+   Compilers can help exporting the C header:

    .. code-block:: text